ipfs/specs/IPIP/0000-gateway-error-handling.md

 the server must fail with the respective `4xx`  or `5xx` HTTP status code (no change).

-If the server encounters an error while streaming the contents, the server must force-close the HTTP connection to the user.
+If the server encounters an error while streaming the contents, the server must force-close the HTTP stream to the user.
 This way, the user will receive a network error, making it clear that the downloaded file is not valid.

 ## Test fixtures